jhogan/core/STYLE.md

 ### Rule
 To fall within the 72 character limit, long source code lines must sometimes be broken.
-There are specifice ways these should be broken.
+There are specific ways these should be broken.

 ### Examples